microsoft/intelligence-toolkit/DEVELOPING.md

 Once step 2 it's complete, in the output tab, you'll see the deployed URL.

+**Note: This code doesn't have auth, so this URL will be open to the internet.**

 ## Deploying with Azure

 In [this tutorial](https://dev.to/keneojiteli/deploy-a-docker-app-to-app-services-on-azure-5d3h), you can learn how to create the necessary services in azure.